Episode 05: The Traditional Wedding Dances

 Why is dancing such a big part of a wedding reception?

 Dancing, in general, was a large part of social events historically, so naturally the tradition got incorporated into wedding celebrations as a way to kick off the party.
-There are several different dances that have become tradition over the years which we’ll explore below.
+Several different dances have become traditions over the years which we’ll explore below.

 What are the traditional dances that are part of a wedding reception?